turingschool/backend-curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

 Run your test suite again, and you should see a new VCR cassette in the `vcr_cassettes` directory.
 Open it up and confirm that your api key is now being replaced with `<PROPUBLICA_API_KEY>`.

+**You will need to add a `filter_sensitive_data` block for EACH thing you want to filter.
+If you're building an app using several API keys, make sure you add a filter for each thing in your `config/application.yml` that you want to have hidden!**

 ### Using RSpec Metadata

 VCR has a handy feature that allows us to use the names of our tests to name cassettes rather than having to manually wrap each test in a `VCR.use_cassette` block and give the cassette a name.
 Add one more line to your VCR config block: